 If you've got less than £85,000, there's no problem.
 Those with bigger savings, in the unlikely event a bank or building society went bust, for total peace of mind shouldn't put more than £85,000 in any one institution.
 Spread it around instead.

 For those with very large amounts of savings (for example a house sale), this could lead to lots of accounts.
 Even if you've too much to stick to the £85,000 limit for each one, the general rule of not having all your eggs in one basket still works.
 For more info, see the how to get 100% safety section of the Savings Safety guide.

 This guide and best buys

-It's impossible to pick "which bank is in trouble?".
-We've seen great names of world banking like Goldman Sachs and Merrill Lynch in trouble.
+It's impossible to know if a bank is facing financial demise.
+We've seen great names of world banking such as Goldman Sachs and Merrill Lynch in trouble.
 The only solution for this site is that we'll report the top rates regardless, alongside explaining any 'protection oddities'.
 So far, world governments have reacted to protect their banks and no savers have lost money, and its likely (though not certain) that will continue.

 Don't miss out on updates to this guide Get MoneySavingExpert's free, spam-free weekly email full of guides & loopholes

 Usually, a fixed-rate cash ISA is designed to lock money away for a set period.
 But by law, providers must allow you access to your cash, whenever you want it.
 But most will levy heavy penalties if you do this.